 Two Years

-In Nevada, the statute of limitations for most personal injury cases is two (2) years from the date that you discovered (or should have discovered) the injury.
-This is the window of time in which you are permitted to bring a lawsuit.
+In Nevada, the statute of limitations to bring a lawsuit in most personal injury cases is two (2) years from the date you discovered (or should have discovered) your injury.
+This is true whether you are suing an individual, a company, or the state or local government.

-Once the statute of limitations passes, you may lose your right to sue for damages arising from that wrongdoing or injury.
-1 However, there are many situations where a statute of limitations gets “tolled” (suspended) until long after your injury occurred.2
+Once the statute of limitations passes, you may lose your right to sue for damages arising from that wrongdoing.1 However, there are many situations where a statute of limitations gets “tolled” (suspended) until long after your injury occurred.2

 To help you better understand the law, our Nevada personal injury lawyers discuss the following below: